Home Fruit Production: Apples

 What cultivar or rootstock to plant?

 Because Missouri's climate is favorable for fire blight, powdery mildew, scab, and cedar apple rust, disease-resistant cultivars are recommended to minimize the need for spraying fungicides.
+MU publication G6026, Disease-Resistant Apple Cultivars, lists attributes of several cultivars.
 Popular midwestern cultivars such as Jonathan and Gala are extremely susceptible to fire blight and thus are difficult to grow because they require diligent spraying.
 Liberty is a high-quality tart apple that is resistant to the four major diseases and can be successfully grown in Missouri.

-Other popular cultivars, such as Red Delicious and Golden Delicious can be successfully grown in Missouri.
-Both of these cultivars are available as spur- or nonspur-types.
+Other popular cultivars, such as Fuji, Arkansas Black, Rome, Red Delicious and Golden Delicious can be successfully grown in Missouri.
+Honeycrisp does not perform well under warm summer conditions and is not recommended for planting.
+Some cultivars are available as spur- or nonspur-types.
 A spur-type cultivar will have a compact growth habit of the tree canopy, while a nonspur-type produces a more open, spreading tree canopy.
 Because spur-type cultivars are nonvigorous, they should not be used in combination with a very dwarfing rootstock (M.9 or G.16).
-Over time, a spur-type cultivar on M.9 or G.16 will "runt-out" and produce a small crop of apples.
+Over time, a spur-type cultivar on M.9, Bud.9, G.11, G.41 or G.16 will "runt-out" and produce a small crop of apples.
 Nonspur-type cultivars grafted onto a dwarfing rootstock should produce a consistent load of apples each season over the life of the tree.

 - When to plant